lackofcheese/ZeldaMapper/README.md

 Configuration
 -------------
-Before using the mapper, you will need to change these two settings in settings.cfg:
-- **"folder" in [Snaps]** - the directory to be watched for new screenshots.
-This should be the same as the output folder for screenshots you set in your emulator.
+Before using the mapper, you will need to change "folder" in the [Snaps] section of settings.cfg, which sets the directory to be watched for new screenshots.
+This should be the same as your emulator's screenshot output folder.
-- **"folder" in [Maps]** - the output directory for the .png maps created by this program.

 Additionally, if you are using an emulator other than FCEUX you will probably need to change the setting "format" in [Snaps]; if automatic recognition of the